chandrasekarunique/springboot-user-authentication/README.md

-# springboot-user-authentication - Spring Boot Login & Signup Application
+# Spring Boot Login & Signup Application

 This is a backend Spring Boot application that implements **User Signup and Login functionalities** with secure API endpoints.
 It uses **MySQL** as the database and **Spring Security**, **Spring Data JPA**, and **REST APIs** for authentication and data persistence.